-You need to complete an Agreement in Principle (AiP) before you book an appointment with a mortgage adviser.
-You can do it online within minutes, and you’ll be able to find out whether we’d be willing to lend you the amount you want without affecting your credit score.
+Before your appointment, you need to complete an Agreement in Principle (AiP) .
+An AiP tells you whether we’d be willing to lend you the amount you want – you can do it online within minutes and it won’t affect your credit score.

-In order for your mortgage adviser to best understand if we can meet your needs, they'll need to see a number of important documents to confirm your identity, address and income details.
-Please make sure you bring these with you to your appointment.
+Your mortgage adviser will need to see a selection of documents to confirm your identity, address and income details.
+Here’s what you’ll need to provide.

 - Current, full UK or foreign passport

-- Current, full UK or foreign paper/photocard driving licence (if not used as photo ID)
+- Current, full UK or foreign paper or photocard driving licence (if not used as photo ID)

 - Utility bill (less than 3 months old)

-- UK or foreign bank/building society/credit card statement (less than 3 months old)
+- UK or foreign bank, building society or credit card statement (less than 3 months old)

-- TV licence letter or Direct Debit schedule showing your name and address (less than 12 months old)
+- TV licence letter or Direct Debit agreement showing your name and address (less than 12 months old)

-- Latest HMRC TAX demand/PAYE code letter (less than 12 months old)
+- Latest HMRC tax demand or PAYE code letter (less than 12 months old)